City Mini GT vs. City Mini GT 2

 The new City Mini GT2 (below left) has "forever air" rubber tires and all-wheel suspension.
 Unlike the original version (below right), it also has adjustable calf support for added comfort and passenger convenience.
 The manufacturer also claims the newer version is a full pound lighter than the older model, but it is larger when folded.

-The Baby Jogger company began in 1984 by parents who desired the opportunity to get out in the world and jog with their babies.
-To solve this little problem, they designed the very first jogging stroller.
-Since the beginning, Baby Jogger has designed several kinds of strollers for lots of activities.
+The Baby Jogger company began in 1984 by parents who desired jogging with their babies.
+To solve this issue, they designed the first stroller meant specifically for jogging.
+Since the beginning, Baby Jogger has designed several strollers for lots of activities.
 In 2015, Baby Jogger was purchased by Newell Rubbermaid, and together they have continued to create strollers popular with many parents.

 Ease of Use

 The GT isn't as easy to use as most of the competition.

 The City Mini GT has an auto-lock that works well and keeps the stroller closed for easier transport and storing.

 The GT has a one-handed fold, auto-locks, and comes with a carry strap.
 It doesn't have a self-standing capability, which makes it tougher to manage once folded.
 The fold is easy with three steps if you don't count unsnapping the safety straps that prevent accidental folding.
 We suspect that many people won't use the straps, which is a safety concern.
 It takes two steps to unfold, and the strap attachment (which you should do).

 The GT is one of the few non-jogging options with a handbrake.
 This handbrake works well and has a feature that prevents accidental brake releasing.

 The brakes on the City Mini are single-action operated via a handbrake on the handlebar.
 They are easy to set, release, and are sandal foot-friendly.
 This handbrake has a locking switch to keep it from releasing by accident.